simdutf/simdutf/README.md

  * @param input         the UTF-8 string to convert
  * @param length        the length of the string in bytes
  * @param utf16_buffer  the pointer to buffer that can hold conversion result
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in words) if any, or the number of char16_t written if successful.
+ * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of char16_t written if successful.
  */
 simdutf_warn_unused result convert_utf8_to_utf16_with_errors(const char * input, size_t length, char16_t* utf16_output) noexcept;